franciscovilchezv/coding-in-apple-silicon/ionic/README.md

 `npx cap open ios`

 The OS knows when to use Rosetta if it detects the software has x86 instructions according to [Apple](https://developer.apple.com/documentation/apple_silicon/about_the_rosetta_translation_environment).

+## For other tools that need to install

+We need `sharp`

+`brew reinstall vips`

+After this, we can run

+`npm i -g native-run cordova-res`